TechChallenge-BFHRV/tech-clean-arch/README.md

 You need to have the Azure CLI installed in your local environment.

-1. Use your credentials to log in to your azure account
+1. Use your credentials to log in to your azure account with `az login`
 2. Ensure you're logged in requesting your AKS containers in Azure with: `az aks list`
 3. If you receive a successful response, continue, otherwise make sure you're connected to the Azure CLI
 4. Run `terraform apply`